-The gallbladder is a tiny organ that you can comfortably live without, but if it develops any calcified deposits, commonly known as gallstones, life can become uncomfortable quickly.
+The gallbladder is a tiny organ that you can comfortably live without, but if it develops any calcified deposits, commonly known as gallstones, your gallbladder health can quickly decline.

 If you are lucky, the presence of gallstones may never cause symptoms.
 But, if a gallstone becomes lodged in a duct and creates a blockage, you may experience: